top of page

 I have a lifelong dedication to a path of spiritual inquiry.
 I grew up devoutly Christian (Lutheran), and in my adult life have studied and practiced Zen Buddhism, Tibetian Buddhism, Tantric Philosophy & Meditation, Yoga (asana, meditation, pranayama & yoga-nidra), Christian mysticism, Animism, and most deeply, Insight Meditation (also known as Vipassana or Mindfulness) and non-dual inquiry (Advaita Vedanta).
 My path in recent years has been focused on earth-based practices and soul-work, which I define as practices allowing me to remember my belonging as a part of the living system of the wild earth, and connecting me with the truth of my most authentic and mythological identity.

-Now a woman in my late forties, I bring a maturity to my psychotherapy practice based not only on training and clinical work, but also on life experience.
+Now a woman in my early 50's, I bring a maturity to my psychotherapy practice based not only on training and clinical work, but also on life experience.
 I had a career in the corporate world before I became a psychotherapist, and have entrepreneurally started several successful businesses.
 I have cared for aging parents and midwifed my mother through her death from Alzheimer's.
 Like most of us, I have loved, been heartbroken, and grieved the deaths of people beloved to me.
 I have been in many different relationship formats.
 I have lived with chronic illness, and with depression and anxiety, and learned to successfully balance and heal these.
 I have had transpersonal experiences that were both challenging & transformational.
 I am a dancer and artist/designer with a successful jewelry business.
 I find myself time and time again humbled by the richness and mystery of life and how much I learn through self-inquiry, relationships, nature, movement, and by just being present with what is.

 My Training